 Along with the rains small blue flowers were scattered across the hills as far as she could see.
 These flowers were a sign from the Great Spirit of his pleasure with the special sacrifice of the little girl.

-Texas Hill Country road trip to see bluebonnets
+Texas Hill Country bluebonnet road trip

 Getting out to see Hill Country bluebonnets was our objective.
 We knew of several publicized scenic routes that were known as bluebonnet trails.

 The routes took us through the countryside off the main roads.
 Many pass through private property.
 A word of caution.
 If there is a fence, chances are it is private land.
 Don’t cross a fence.

 Along these back roads there are pull-offs allowing visitors to get up close and personal with the bluebonnets.
 In addition, there are several public areas that are accessible for hikers and bicyclists, which we thought would be a great way to enjoy the countryside and all its wildflowers.

 Use our road trip planner to make the most of your next road trip adventure.